 Each year, Berkeley Law offers a spectrum of environmental and energy law courses.
-The curriculum is concerned not only with the basic legal elements—statutes, regulations, and cases—but also with the broader structure of environmental law and policy.
+The curriculum is concerned not only with the basic legal elements—statutes, regulations, and cases—but also with the broader structure of environmental and energy law and policy.
 The program prepares students to navigate the existing regulatory system as well as to contribute to the ongoing process of reform.
 If you are interested in a particular subject, please contact us and we are happy to discuss upcoming offerings in that area.

 ENVIRONMENTAL AND ENERGY COURSES

 - Introduction to Environmental Justice